k41205/starter-template/readme.md

 It provides a basic tool called "semantic-release", installed as a dev-dependency and configured to work with GitHub Actions in an already configured CI/CD pipeline.

-This template has been thought to work along with GitHub flow strategy.
+This template has been thought to work along with GitHub flow strategy (you can use semantic-release with other strategies by configuring it differently, though).
 Every time a feature branch is merged to the main branch, it will trigger semantic-release which will update the changelog, update the version in package.json, and handle the creation of a GitHub release of that version.

 ## Installation